xlsufo/SSMTool/README.md

-# SSMTool 2.5: Computation of invariant manifolds in high-dimensional mechanics problems
+# SSMTool 2.6: Computation of invariant manifolds in high-dimensional mechanics problems
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4614201.svg)](https://doi.org/10.5281/zenodo.4614201)

-What's new in SSMTool 2.5
+What's new in SSMTool 2.6
-- Computation of forced response surface (FRS) via SSM-based model reduction,
-- Extraction of ridges and trenches of FRS without computing the surface,
-- Explicit adjoints and gradients for the optimization of periodic orbits via SSM-based ROMs.
+- Non-intrusive computations of SSMs, including wrappers for COMSOL Multiphysics [7],

 This package computes invariant manifolds in high-dimensional dynamical systems using the *Parametrization Method* with special attention to the computation of Spectral Submanifolds (SSM) and forced response curves in finite element models.